Authentic Lessons for 21st Century Learning

 Extend

 Print and hang the attached Digraph Mini-Posters around the room.
-Hang up these mini-posters around the room.
 Ask students to stand next to the digraph they would want to teach to the class.

 Once students have selected their digraphs, pass out a copy of the attached Anchor Chart Rubric to each student, along with markers and tablet paper (or similar).
 Invite each group to create an Anchor Chart on their selected digraph, including a rule for the digraph's pronunciation, an example sentence, and an illustration.
 The rubric functions as a guide for each group to follow, as they must incorporate the "Required Elements" column of the rubric into their Anchor Chart.